 Looking for hands-on volunteerism that makes a significant impact on others around the world?
 Countryside's Mission Ministry team can get you connected with the next scheduled mission trip.
 Share Christ's message of hope & love!

 Located at 1119 SW.
 10th Street in Topeka, Doorstep provides comprehensive emergency assistance including food, utility assistance, prescriptions, clothing and transportation for those in need.
-Countryside is responsible for staffing the clothing room one Monday and each Thursday during the month of October.
-October is also Countryside's month to stock Doorstep's pantry.
-Food and clothing is collected at Countryside year-round and taken to Doorstep to distribute to their clients.
-Opportunities also exist during the year to support Doorstep's fundraisers (such as Operation Soup Line, and tamale & cinnamon roll sales).
+Countryside assists in staffing the clothing bank during the month of October and supports Doorstep throughout the year with collections of needed items for clients.
+Opportunities also exist during the year to support Doorstep's fundraisers.
 For more information, contact Brenda Bauman Swank.

 Topeka Rescue Mission located at 600 N. Kansas Ave. is "faith with its sleeves rolled up"!
 Countryside sends a team of volunteers every first Friday of the month to help serve evening meals to visitors and guests of the mission.
 Additionally, Countryside collects and donates food and clothing during the year; once a year is specifically targeted to meeting the needs of babies and young children.
 For more information on how you can help serve, please contact Mary Dunbar.

 Countryside supports the work of missionaries here and abroad.

 Sandra K Raasch, Belize is a missionary of the general Board of Global Ministries of the United Methodist Church.

 Angel House Children's Home & School, is a mission with the General Board of Global Ministries of the United Methodist Church, serving children in Tanzania, Africa.